-5pb and Nitroplus’ second Science Adventure game proves an absolutely fascinating look at time travel gone wrong with a fantastic scenario and loveable characters, proving one of the most accessible and thought-provoking ways into the Visual Novel genre.
+5pb and Nitroplus’ second Science Adventure game proves an absolutely fascinating look at time travel gone wrong, proving one of the most accessible and thought-provoking ways into the Visual Novel genre.

 World-building & Story